Apotosis

 What happens if the collection does not sell out?

-How does the Treasury Digest decide what to buy?
+How does the Reserve Digest decide what to buy?

-The intended digest process uses treasury funds to acquire a current floor work from the collection and burn it.
+The intended digest process uses the project reserve to acquire a current floor work from the collection and burn it.
 The exact execution depends on market availability, safe transaction handling, and published project communication.

-No. The digest is an intended treasury-side response, not an automatic mint-contract function and not a guaranteed floor support program.
+No. The digest is an intended project-reserve response, not an automatic mint-contract function and not a guaranteed floor support program.

 Is this meant to support the floor price?